textlint/editor/README.md

 :memo: @textlint/editor web extension hook the access of `https://*/*/textlint-worker.js`.
 If you navigate to `https://*/*/textlint-worker.js`, the web extension open installation dialog like Greasemonkey Extension.

+:memo: You want to use your customized rule, please use <https://github.com/textlint/editor-script-template>.

 ## Supports textarea